denis-beurive/git/README.md

 ## Print only the files that have been modified by commits

     git log --pretty=format:"%h" | head -n 10 | xargs -I % sh -c 'echo "### %"; echo "$(git show --pretty='' --name-only %)"'

+## Print the files in conflict

+    git diff --name-only --diff-filter=U

 ## Useful aliases